georgetown-cs-edu/chirpy/README.md

 It's up to your group to figure out how to split the work.
 A reasonable approach might be:

 * Person A: Project manager.
-Reviews ALL code and decides what gets added to the `main` branch
+Reviews ALL code and decides what gets added to the `main` branch.
 * Person B: Frontend engineer.
-Responsible for creating the templates for the various Chirpy pages
+Responsible for creating the templates for the various Chirpy pages.
 * Person C: Backend developer.
 Implements the business logic components for adding users.
 * Person D: Backend developer.
 Implements the "extra" requirement for this project.
+* Person E: Persistence manager.
+Figures out how to save program state (users, posts, etc.) to some stable storage (e.g., a database) and retrieve it.

 All group members should work collaboratively on the design document, as it will affect all aspects of this project.